LukasBommes/PV-Hawk/docs/source/tutorial.rst

 Step 4: Run the Docker container
 --------------------------------

-Before we can begin processing our dataset with PV Drone Inspect, we have to start the Docker container containing all runtime dependencies.
+Before we can begin processing our dataset with PV Hawk, we have to start the Docker container containing all runtime dependencies.
 Prior to that you have to disable access control of your machine's X server by running the following command in the terminal

 .. code-block:: console